tommykangdra/Machine-Learning-in-Emotion-Consulting-Service-/README.md

 > Love isn't finding someone you can live with, it is finding someone you can't live without

 Finding "the one" has always been the buzzword in whichever era we are in.
-The verb "Finding" implicates an active efforts that we need to put in, in meeting new people or in attending different dates.
-Though many opportunities has increased tremendously with the technology (such as dating apps), people are still finding it difficult to invite the other party to go for dates.
+The verb "Finding" implicates an active efforts that we need to put, in meeting new people or  attending different dates.
+Though many opportunities has increased tremendously with the technology (such as dating apps), a lot of people are still finding it difficult to invite the other party to go for dates.
+This provides opportunity for us in helping them to increase their chance further in finding the one.

-This project is to address these pinpoints and is packaged as an Emotion Consulting Service that provide different products for their customer.
+This project is to address the painpoints of our customer in finding dates.
+It is packaged as an Emotion Consulting Service that provide different products for their customer.

 **Data**: utilizing the Speed Dating dataset https://www.kaggle.com/annavictoria/speed-dating-experiment